GaborFicsor/steezy-spatula/README.md

           * ```git add .```
           * ```git commit -m "Add your commit message here"```
           * ```git push```
-  12. In order to push the changes to Heroku and make our initial deployment we need to create a file, called **Procfile** in our local directory, and add the following to it:
+  12. To push the changes to Heroku and make our initial deployment we need to create a file, called **Procfile** in our local directory, and add the following to it:
         * ```web: gunicorn steezyspatula.wsgi```
   13. On Heroku, select our project and Navigate to the Deploy tab and select GitHub as the Deployment method
   14. Click Connect to GitHub